bjackman/bjackman.github.io/content/posts/curl-bash.md

 what effect it will have on my system.
 Sure, it's unclear what effect _running any code at all_ will have on my system, if I don't read it or sandbox it.
 But the only threat I'm really defending against here is incompetence, not malice.
-An incompoetent developer can make a lot of poor decisions in a Bash script.
+An incompetent developer can make a lot of poor decisions in a Bash script.
 They can make poor decisions in a `Cargo.toml` too, but they are funneled towards good ones.
 And if they were able to get their package into the Debian repositories, they might not be all that incompetent.